Cognitive-Behavioral Therapy (CBT) for Teen Mental Health Near Dallas, Texas

-Our Texas-based programs, serving Arlington, Forney, Frisco, and McKinney, offer comprehensive mental health care tailored to adolescents.
+Our programs in Arlington, Forney, Frisco, and McKinney offer comprehensive mental health care tailored to adolescents.
 We believe in empowering this demographic to incorporate their treatment seamlessly into their everyday lives.
-As part of our commitment, we provide free evidence-based mental health assessments for teenagers.
+And to ensure our high-quality CBT is accessible to all, we proudly accept insurance coverage.
+BasePoint Academy stands ready to improve your child’s mental health.

 cognitive-therapy-for-teens-in-dallas

-Cognitive Behavioral Therapy Admissions and Intake
+Cognitive-Behavioral Therapy Admissions and Intake

-Our confidential assessment with a licensed clinician will provide you with a recommendation for the appropriate level of care for your teen struggling with mental health.
+Our confidential assessment with a licensed clinician allows us to provide you with a recommendation for the appropriate level of care for your teen struggling with mental health.
 We can also check your insurance coverage levels.

-Cognitive Behavioral Therapy For Teens Admissions form
+Cognitive-Behavioral Therapy For Teens Admissions form

 Contact BasePoint Academy Today